CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 ```

 This references only one file explicitly: the umbrella header.
 You can simply export as public API for your framework everything which was imported by the umbrella header and *all transitive imported* headers.
-Clang will take care for you that those will be made available as module exports and can be imported by Objective-C and Swift.
+Clang will take care making module exports that can be imported by Objective-C and Swift.

 ### What are Umbrella Headers?